-This hand sewing tutorial is for a simple straight stitch (watch the video here).
+This hand sewing tutorial is for a simple straight stitch.
 However, when sewing your project, you can choose your favorite stitch or use the stitch recommended in your pattern.

 We asked Shannan of Bobbin and Fred if she had any advice for hand sewing straight and she said,

 "My advice would be to use a ruler and a vanishing fabric marker to draw the line, then sew over it and wait.
 The pen line will disappear, just like magic, in 24-48hrs.
 If you need faster results the marks can be removed with a damp cloth or rinsed out in cold water."

 You can also sew using an embroidery hoop or some sort of fabric stabilizer so that your fabric is taut as you work.
 Be sure you are in an area with good lighting as the details are important in hand sewing.

 - Prepare your fabric.
 Draw dashed or straight lines if needed with a water-soluble pen or pencil onto the fabric where needed.